smorad/um_cisc_7026/lecture_12_transformers.typ

 Very deep networks struggle to learn the identity function #pause

-If the input information is available, then learning the identity function should be very easy!
+If the input information is available, then learning the identity function should be very easy! #pause

 *Question:* How can we prevent the input from getting lost?